Kazuo Shiraga: Concept of shishitsu

-Among the Gutai members, Shirawa was an important theorist who articulated ideas vital to understanding the group's goal.
+Among the Gutai members, Shiraga was an important theorist who articulated ideas vital to understanding the group's goal.
 A key term in Shiraga’s theoretical reflections writings was shishitsu, meaning temperament and innate disposition in Japanese.
 In his essays for the Gutai journal, Shiraga repeatedly described the importance of grasping one’s own innate sensibility, which was to be supplemented by dispositions acquired through individual experiences.
 This individual sensibility should be physically expressed through the artist’s body and by fitting material.
 Shiraga adopted Toyama’s categorization of 20th-century painting as either intellectual or emotional, as well as the art critic’s claim that “pure painting” should be an expression of the artist’s sensibility.
 As he later recalled, “Reading these passages, I wondered which of the two tendencies I belonged to.
 Based on the works I was creating, I thought I was heading in the emotional direction.
 I thus concluded that my mission from now on was to reach the farthest end of this emotional direction.”
 He thus explained his passion for impulsive bodily exertion and for the heavy, thick material of oil paint.